uselagoon/lagoon/README.md

 ### Testing

 Lagoon has a comprehensive [test suite](https://github.com/amazeeio/lagoon/tree/main/tests/tests), designed to cover most end-user scenarios.
-The testing is automated in Ansible, and runs in a Jenkins install, but can also be run locally in a self-contained cluster.
-The testing provisions a standalone Lagoon cluster, running on KinD, comprising Lagoon Core, Lagoon Remote, a Registry and a set of Managed Databases, and runs test deployments and scenarios for a range of Node.js, Drupal, Python and NGINX projects, all built using the latest Lagoon Images.
+The testing is automated in Ansible, and runs in Jenkins, but can also be run locally in a self-contained cluster.
+The testing provisions a standalone Lagoon cluster, running on Kind (Kubernetes in Docker).
+This cluster is made of Lagoon Core, Lagoon Remote, an image registry and a set of managed databases.
+It runs test deployments and scenarios for a range of Node.js, Drupal, Python and NGINX projects, all built using the latest Lagoon images.

 ## Other Lagoon components